Skip to main content

 Currently, a managed relationship cannot be ended directly in the portal.

-Before using this feature, confirm the following:
+Before using this feature, confirm:

 • which legal entity will act as the managing participant